MichaelCurrin/jekyll-theme-quickstart/README.md

 theme: jekyll-theme-quickstart
 ```

 If using GitHub Pages, you can't use custom plugins and themes.
-But you can use the [remote theme](https://github.com/benbalter/jekyll-remote-theme) approach instead to load any theme.
+But you can use the [remote theme](https://github.com/benbalter/jekyll-remote-theme) approach instead to load any theme at a GitHub repo address.

 ```yaml
 remote_theme: MichaelCurrin/jekyll-theme-quickstart